kborovik/gcp-gke-vault/README.md

 ## Hashicorp Vault

-Hashicorp Vault Kubernetes deployment based on the official Vault HELM chart (https://www.vaultproject.io/docs/platform/k8s/helm)
+Hashicorp Vault Kubernetes deployment based on the official Hashicorp Vault HELM chart. (https://www.vaultproject.io/docs/platform/k8s/helm)

-The official Hashicorp HELM chart was modified to narrow deployment scope:
+The official Hashicorp HELM chart was re-written to narrow the deployment scope and simplify the HELM chart.
+The current HELM chart implementation depends on the GCP Terraform code and is not intended to be used as a stand-alone HELM chart.

-- RAFT as Vault storage backend (HA)
-- Google Cloud (GKE) as deployment target

 Changes:

 - Kubernetes Services to enable GKE internal load-balancer
+- Kubernetes Services publishNotReadyAddresses to enable predictable HA failover
 - Kubernetes Secrets to allow TLS certificate automated deployment
 - Kubernetes ServiceAccount to allow key-less Auto-Unseal operations
 - Kubernetes PersistentVolume to allow consistent attachment Vault data GCP Persistent Disks (GCP Snapshot Policy)